Easy Conditioning far beyond Gaussian: Numerical experiments

-In this section, we will work again with a $5$ dimensional problem by predicting the $3$ first variables from joint observations of the $5$ first variables.
 A graphical representation of the data-set can be found in figure \ref{fig:cancer_descriptive}.

 Given that the dataset appears to contain two clusters corresponding to malignant and benign diagnoses, we will set the number of components in our GMCM to 2.
-The results in table \ref{table_breast} demonstrate that our method outperforms the other methods for conditional sampling on this example.
+The results in Table \ref{table_breast} indicate that the GMCM method performs effectively in this scenario and appears to outperform the other methods.
+However, similar to the previous experiment, the performance differences among the models are minimal, making it challenging to demonstrate a significant difference in their effectiveness.